radancyco/tb-ajd-template/code/v2/README.md

 1. **Create a new Theme** inside the current TB site and do the following:
     * Name this theme "AJD Theme"
 2. Edit the new theme HTML and Razor
-    * Copy all the HTML and Razor from the Default "Full" Theme to this new theme - make sure to also
+    * Copy all the HTML and Razor from the Default "Full" Theme to this new theme
     * Add the modules from the full theme to this new theme
     * Make sure the SASS and JavaScript that are assigned to the new theme matches the "Full" Theme
-    * Add the following code to the `<html>` tag: `data-theme-name="@pageModel.ThemePage.SiteTheme.Name" data-category-id="@pageModel.CategoryIds" data-location-id="@pageModel.LocationIds" data-facet-id="@pageModel.FacetIds"`.
+    * Add the following attributes to the `<html>` tag on the theme level: `data-theme-name="@pageModel.ThemePage.SiteTheme.Name" data-category-id="@pageModel.CategoryIds" data-location-id="@pageModel.LocationIds" data-facet-id="@pageModel.FacetIds"`.
 This code will help with debugging.
     * Add the following scripts below `@Html.Partial("_ThemeJavascript")` in this order
         1. `<script src="https://clientfiles.tmpwebeng.com/tmp/tb-assets/ajd/jquery-scrolltofixed-min.js"></script>`
         2. `<script src="https://clientfiles.tmpwebeng.com/tmp/tb-assets/ajd/ajd-scripts-min.js"></script>`